gravitl/netmaker-docs/advanced-client-install.rst

 Introduction to Netclient
 ===============================

 At its heart, the netclient is a simple CLI for managing access to various WireGuard-based networks.
-It manages WireGuard on the host system, so that you don't have to.
+It manages WireGuard on the host system so that you don't have to.
 Why is this necessary?

 If you are setting up a WireGuard-based virtual network, you must configure each machine with very specific settings, so that every machine can reach it, and it can reach every other machine.
 Any changes to the settings of any one of these machines can break those connections.
 Any machine that is added, removed, or modified on the network requires reconfiguring of every peer in the network.
-This can be very time consuming.
+This can be very time-consuming.

 The netmaker server holds configuration details about every machine in your network and how other machines should connect to it.